PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 “I couldn’t stay away”, The Tailor explained.
 The burly man snorted a curt laugh.
 The three at the anvil started banging again which interrupted him as he was about to say something.
 He gestured to the thin lad, who left, then herded Tom and The Tailor back outside through the doorway.
 The bright dazzling sun and sharp cold wind were stark contrasts to the hot, dim workshop.

 The burly man flinched, squinting from the light.
-But not the chill, his scarred arms and shoulder seemingly impervious to the wind's bite.
+But not the chill, his scarred arms and shoulders seemingly impervious to the wind.
 “So admit it, you’re lost.”, he accused The Tailor.

 “No, I came back so I could make an oil painting of your Inn.”, The Tailor extended both arms rightwards, at different heights, so to frame the filthy building behind them.